lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

       :param quasi_phase_matching: bool, determines whether quasi-phase matching is used
-      :param coherence_length: float, if quasi-phase matching is used, determines the length after which sign of chi2 is swithced
+      :param coherence_length: float, if quasi-phase matching is used, determines the length after which sign of chi2 is switched

       :return: if flux_spectrum==True, returns tuple the (spectral powers, corresponding frequencies), otherwise returns the tuple (SHG powers,